+26. Financial risk management (cont.)

+Market risk (cont.)

-26. Financial risk management (continued) Market risk (continued) (b) Interest rate risk
+(b) Interest rate risk

 The Group is exposed to interest rate risk due to variable interest being earned on its interest bearing bank accounts and the value of the convertible note derivative (as the derivative fluctuates both with the underlying company share price and the risk free rate of interest).